habof/devops/README.md

 ## setup

-Clone this repo into your home directory so that you may reference all scripts from within ~/devops
+* Clone this repo into your home directory so that you may reference all scripts from within ~/devops
+* Make a copy of ~/devops/.bashrc-example as ~/devops/.bashrc
+* Make any changes you'd like in the preferences section of ~/devops/.bashrc

-Add this line at the end of ~/.bashrc
+* Add this line at the end of ~/.bashrc

 ```
 source ~/devops/.bashrc